Hai4320/How-mobile-cross-platform-works/README.md

 ### 3. Native API

-Where is Native API on platform achitecture ?
+Where is Native API on platform architecture?

 #### Android